 Teaching for Cultural and Linguistic Diversity

-Students who successfully complete the ASPIRE to Teach alternative licensure program qualify for the 9 credits in the Alternative Licensure Core.
+Students who successfully complete the ASPIRE to Teach alternative licensure program are eligible to convert their ASPIRE work to the 9.0 credits of the Alternative Licensure Core by registering for the credit conversion sections.
 All other students are required to take an additional 9.0 elective/focus area credits.

 The MA portfolio counts as the comprehensive exam for the master's degree.
 The portfolio is an accumulation of the performance-based assessment completed during the courses and reflects on the student's development over the degree program.